Saturate/akj-mcp/README.md

 - "How can I contact Allan?"
 - "What are Allan's social media profiles?"

+## Usage with MCP Clients

+This MCP server can be used with various MCP-compatible clients.
+Below are configuration examples for popular tools.

-## Using with Claude Desktop
+### Claude Desktop

-To use this MCP server with Claude Desktop, you'll need to configure it using the `mcp-remote` proxy:
+Configure Claude Desktop using the `mcp-remote` proxy:

-### Prerequisites
-- [Claude Desktop](https://claude.ai/download) installed on your machine
-- Node.js and npm installed

-### Configuration Steps

 1. Open Claude Desktop
 2. Go to **Settings > Developer > Edit Config**